polqf/RealmResultsController/README.md

 __Note:__ `T` and `U` can be of the same type

-#####:warning: : If the sectionKeyPath is not nil, it MUST match the first `SortDescriptor` of the `RealmRequest`.
+:warning: - If the sectionKeyPath is not nil, it MUST match the first `SortDescriptor` of the `RealmRequest`.
 Otherwise it will raise an Exception.

-#####:warning: 2: Realm does not accept a `SortDescriptor`s that access a property of a relatonship.
+:warning: 2 - Realm does not accept a `SortDescriptor`s that access a property of a relatonship.
 That limits the sectionKeyPath to be only a property of the current object

 ``` swift